autogluon/autogluon/docs/tutorials/multimodal/matching/image2image_matching.md

         query=image_col_1, # the column name of the first image response=image_col_2, # the column name of the second image label=label_col, # the label column name
-        eval_metric='auc', # the evaluation metric
+        match_label=match_label, # the label indicating that query and response have the same semantic meanings. eval_metric='auc', # the evaluation metric
     )